CesarObedFL/aws_node_selling_partner_api/README.md

 - Through the SDK manages the client and the corresponding credentials for the connection to amazon
 - Use [express] as http client
 - You can use in production [PM2] as process daemon to linux servers
+- You can dockerizing it with the docker file using the official [PM2-image] in the latest-alpine version

 ## _Dependencies_